About the League of Women Voters Nashville (LWVN)

 Lara Webb

-Lara WebbLWVN President
+Lara WebbLWVN Co-President

 Lara Webb is excited to serve the LWVN in this capacity and looking forward to building relationships that foster civic engagement.